superg/redumper/README.md

 - Ninja 1.11 (Linux & macOS only)
 - CMake 3.28

 For the detail build instructions, please check my GitHub Actions workflow [HERE](.github/workflows/cmake.yml).
 I do not provide Docker container and I will not be able to troubleshoot your build issues.
-If my GitHub Action CI/CD can build it, so can you.
+If my GitHub Actions CI/CD can build it, so can you.

 ## Contact
 Discord: **supermegag**